manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 ## Working With Incomplete or Partial Datasets
 ---
-We recognise that not all datasets will initially meet every requirement in these guidelines.
+We recognise that not all datasets will initially meet all aspects of these guidelines.
 Some datasets may be missing legal references or may be incomplete.
 These datasets are still valuable.

 Even if your data is not yet fully compliant, we encourage you to share it with us.
 Early contribution allows us to: